-Applications for Instruction Development Travel (IDT) Grants are being accepted from now through January 15th for Spring 2014 and March 15th for Summer 2014, and applications for Instruction Development Project (IDP) Grants are due by March 15th.
+Applications for Instruction Development Travel (IDT) and Instructional Development Project (IDP) Grants for next fiscal year (2014-2015) are being accepted from now through March 15th.
 Check here for more information.
 If your department would like to request an OFD representative attend a faculty meeting to provide more information, please contact the OFD.

 The office's aim is to help instructors at all levels (board appointed faculty, adjunct and part-time faculty, and graduate student instructors) develop the skills necessary to implement powerful pedagogies in their teaching.
 Regardless of whether courses are face-to-face or online, large or small, powerful pedagogies emphasize strong instructional design that maximizes student engagement.
 Such teaching plays a critical role in the WMU commitment to increasing student success.

 We offer a variety of services to individual instructors as well as to groups.
 These include:

 Need Help with Teaching Methods, Classroom Technology, Elearning, or Information Technology?
 Check out the Instructor Decision Support Tree to find the right solution to your problems.